Calliari/kubernetes/service/readme.md

 - LoadBalancer
-    This service is created inside a cluster and can be accessed by inside and ouside cluster.
-So basically we use this type of service when we want to expose a service to other pods within the same cluster with node-ip and the port (3.10.4.98:30000).
+    This service is created inside a cluster and can be accessed by outside cluster.
+So basically we use this type of service when we want to expose a service to other pods within the same cluster service loadbalancer (3.10.4.98 or a dns name).
-    `curl -i 3.10.4.98:30000 # if all good, 200 HTTP request will be replied from node master (master)`
+    `curl -i 3.10.4.98 # if all good, 200 HTTP request will be replied from node master (master)`

-    # Create the nginx service using the `type: LoadBalancer` from the file called 'nginx-service-LoadBalancer.yaml'
+    ##### Create the nginx service using the `type: LoadBalancer` from the file called 'nginx-service-LoadBalancer.yaml'
     kubectl -f apply nginx-service-LoadBalancer.yaml

     ```
+    curl -i 3.10.4.98 # if all good, 200 HTTP request will be replied from the nginx-service-loadbalancer

+    or
-    curl -I 10.244.2.3 # if all good, 200 HTTP request will be replied from the nginx-service
+    curl -i dns of the loadbalancer # if all good, 200 HTTP request will be replied from the nginx-service-loadbalancer
-    curl -I `kubectl get svc -o wide | grep nginx |awk '{print $3}'`

     ```